JankoLoL/Get_a_pic/README.md

 - **Validation**: Proper validation of image types and sizes.
 - **Performance**: Designed with scalability in mind.
 Anticipate heavy traffic and large numbers of image uploads.

-Certainly!
-Below is an expanded section of the README that describes the functionality associated with each endpoint in your `urls.py`.

 ---

 ## Endpoints and Their Functions: